Rhine: laid-back tour, Mainz – Bonn

 House of History of the Federal Republic of Germany

 Ludwig van Beethoven is the most famous son of the City, which still feels closely associated with the world-famous composer today.
 His birthplace has been one of Bonn's landmarks for a long time, every year approximately 100,000 visitors come to the house that has been turned into a museum in Bonngasse 20.
 Ludwig van Beethoven was born there in December 1770.
 The house is the only preserved residence of the Beethoven family and is largely in its original condition.
 The Beethoven-Haus is also a Beethoven-Museum and houses the world's largest Beethoven collection.
 More than 150 original documents and exhibits portray the life and works of Ludwig van Beethoven.

 "Südstadt" is a district in the Bonn city district of Bonn.
 Located south of the city center, it is bordered by Regina-Pacis-Weg, Poppelsdorfer Allee, Reuterstraße, Kaiserstraße, Weberstraße and Rhine.
 Together with "Bonner Weststadt", it is often referred to as the largest connected (and preserved) "Gründerzeit district" in Germany.
 Many families with children and students live in Südstadt.
-There are also many connecting houses
+There are also many houses of students fraternity.

 The Old Town Hall Bonn

 The historic Old Town Hall (Altes Rathaus), Bonn's showpiece, is located behind the University directly by the market.
 The building with the decorated rococo facade houses the offices and representative rooms of the mayor.
 During Bonn's era as a capital city many official visitors and heads of state were received here such as John F. Kennedy, Queen Elizabeth II. or Bill Clinton and his wife Hillary, who entered their names in the CIty's Golden Book.